The Elder Scrolls III: Morrowind: Bloodmoon

-The Elder Scrolls III: Bloodmoon, announced on February 14, 2003, and scheduled for release in May of the same year, went gold by May 23, and was released on June 6.
+The Elder Scrolls III: Bloodmoon, announced on February 14, 2003, and scheduled for release in May of the same year, went gold by May 23, and was released on June 7.
 Bethesda began work on the expansion immediately following the release of Tribunal in November 2002.
 Bloodmoon is a larger expansion than Tribunal, in terms of area covered and content created; it expands the game's main map to include the untamed island of Solstheim located to the northwest of Vvardenfell, a frigid northern tundra sprinkled with forests, and many new varieties of creatures, such as the short but tough rieklings.
 These additions marked a return to the "open-ended gameplay" and "free-form exploration" of the original, in contrast to the linearity and confinement of Tribunal.
 Reviews for Bloodmoon were, again, generally positive.
 Aggregate scoring sites gave the game generally favorable scores: Metacritic, a score of 85; GameRankings, a score of 83.

 One of the key selling points of Bloodmoon was its reintegration of werewolves, a feature that had been included in Daggerfall, but was absent in Morrowind, despite being a feature prominently advertised in previews before the game's release.
 Morrowind instead included vampirism, which was almost an "Easter egg" in terms of how many players remained unfamiliar with the feature.
 Players become werewolves by catching the lycanthropic disease "Sanies Lupinus" and letting three days pass without getting it cured.
 Once the disease has been fully integrated, the player transforms every night, regardless of the lunar cycle.
 Being a werewolf provides ability increases, though their strength was reduced relative to the major bonuses offered by lycanthropy in Daggerfall.
 Some reviewers found the addition to be a welcome challenge, but others thought it frustrating and poorly implemented.

 Game of the Year Edition

 The Elder Scrolls III: Morrowind Game of the Year Edition was announced May 12, 2003, and released October 31 of the same year.
-It compiled both the Tribunal and Bloodmoon expansions, along with patches available only for the PC release, plus a variety of minor quest and item add-ons, and offered them up in one single package for both PC and Xbox platforms.
+It compiled both the Tribunal and Bloodmoon expansions, along with patches available only for the PC release, and offered them up in one single package for both PC and Xbox platforms.
 This provided Xbox players with most of the game content they had not previously had access to.
 Absent, however, from the Xbox version was the improved journal included in Bethesda's Bloodmoon and Tribunal releases, as well as the later patched editions of Morrowind's original release.
 Reviewers responded to the absence negatively.

 Nonetheless, reviews for the GotY set were generally positive – more so than for all previous releases of the game.
 Metacritic gave the edition an aggregate score of 89; GameRankings, an 88.
 PC Gamer redistributed this version under their "PC Gamer Presents" line.